peripheryapp/periphery/README.md

 ### Excluding Results

 To exclude the results from certain files, pass the `--report-exclude <globs>` option to the `scan` command.
+Full folders can also be excluded by passing a relative path to the directory, e.g. `Sources/Frontend/`

 ### Excluding Indexed Files